Cheesborogh History, Family Crest & Coats of Arms

 Early History of the Cheesborogh family

 This web page shows only a small excerpt of our Cheesborogh research.
-Another 105 words (8 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Cheesborogh History in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) covering the years 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Cheesborogh History in all our PDF Extended History products and printed products wherever possible.

 Cheesborogh Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Cheesborogh has been recorded under many different variations, including Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.

 Early Notables of the Cheesborogh family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Cheesborogh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cheesborogh family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Cheesborogh or a variant listed above: William Cheesebrough who settled in Boston Massachusetts and later moved to Salem, with his wife Anne, daughter Sarah, and three sons, Peter, Samuel, and Nathanial, in 1630..